harisek36/LOF-Anonomly-Detect/README.txt

-This repository includes an ongoing comparison of implementations of the anomoly detection algorithm ranging from an all python implementation to one that uses KD trees and optimized numpy function.
-Also an excersize in parallelization.
+This repository includes an ongoing comparison of implementations of the anomaly detection algorithm ranging from an all python implementation to one that uses KD trees and optimized numpy function.
+Also an exercise in parallelization.